Nest Thermostat Installation Cost

 - Use MyJobQuote to gather at least 3 quotes from different local electricians to compare prices.

-- Look at the electrician's qualifications, and see if they have experience in fitting smart heating systems.
+- Look at the electrician's qualifications, and see if they have experience fitting smart heating systems and other smart home devices.

 - Make sure the electrician is NICEIC-approved to prove their skill.